Nature Walk in Paro

 Even the most urban corners of Paro hide pockets of nature for those willing to walk.
 Green spaces like Taktsang Monastery (Tiger's Nest) and Paro Dzong offer a breathing room between landmarks — and some of the best views you'll find anywhere in the city.
 Seek out quieter retreats like Paro Valley farmhouses for the calm that the busier parks can't offer.

-Use this page as a starting point for a Paro walking tour, a free self-guided route, or the Roamee app for Paro.
+Use this page as a starting point for a Paro walking tour, a free route, or the Roamee app for Paro.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Paro is known for hiking and culture, but between the busy streets, spaces like Taktsang Monastery (Tiger's Nest) and Paro Dzong provide a different kind of experience — calmer, greener, and more grounded than a typical sightseeing route.
 Quieter spots like Paro Valley farmhouses provide the kind of rest that the main attractions cannot.